 Most of the party fun will come from seeing all the dogs dressed up in costume and watching them play with each other.
 Organize a costume contest or mini dog costume parade in your backyard.

 A traditional fall activity is bobbing for apples.
 If it’s warm enough where you live, fill up a tub of water, place some apple slices in there and let the dogs go wild.
-Note that we used apple slices and not whole apples.
-That’s because apple seeds are not safe for dogs to eat — they contain trace amounts of arsenic.
+Just make sure to use apple slices and not whole apples.
+Apple seeds are not safe for dogs to eat — they contain trace amounts of arsenic.

 Send your guests — both two- and four-legged — home with a goodie bag!
 You can buy plain orange gift bags from any dollar store or party store.
 If you want to get fancy, there are plenty of Halloween baggies or boxes you can use instead.

-For our human guests, we bought a bunch of Halloween candy.
-Into a bag it went, easy peasy.
+For human guests, you simply can buy a bunch of Halloween candy.
+Into a bag it goes, easy peasy.

-For our furry guests, we bought a bag of assorted Halloween-themed toys from a big box pet store.
-We included one toy each as well as some store-bought Halloween-themed dog biscuits.
+For furry guests, you can buy a bag of assorted Halloween-themed toys from a big box pet store.
+In each goodie bag, you can include one toy as well as some store-bought Halloween-themed dog biscuits.